 Portland Basin has a large canal warehouse, now housing a museum, opposite which the Peak Forest Canal heads south at a sharp right turn over Dukinfield Aqueduct.
 Send someone ahead before making the turn to make sure there isn’t a boat coming out!

 Heading straight ahead takes you onto the Huddersfield Narrow Canal and the steep 32 lock climb up to the Pennine summit and the amazing Standedge Tunnel.

-The Peak Forest Canal runs south from Greater Manchester, the canal towpath linking with hundreds of miles of footpaths up the Goyt Valley, past reservoirs into the stunning scebery of the Peak National Park and along the High Peak Trail.
+Pleasant countryside with aqueducts, tunnels, lift bridges and Pennine views to lift the spirits!
+The towpath links with hundreds of miles of footpaths up the Goyt Valley, past reservoirs into the stunning scenery of the Peak National Park and the High Peak Trail.
 There are interesting mills on the way to Marple where 16 locks lift the canal 200 feet into the Pennines, Kinder Scout in the distance.

-Bugsworth Basin is an unique canal/tramway interchange where lime, limestone and gritstone arriving on tramways from Derbyshire quarries was transhipped to narrowboats to feed the demands of the Industrial Revolution in the north west.
-Closed in 1927 after a long decline caused by losing traffic to the railways it was finally reopened after 30 years of hard work by volunteers in 2005 and is a Scheduled Ancient Monument.
+Bugsworth Basin is an unique canal/tramway interchange where lime, limestone and gritstone arriving on tramways from Derbyshire quarries was transhipped to narrowboats to feed the demands of the Industrial Revolution.
+Closed in 1927 after a long decline losing traffic to the railways it was finally reopened after 30 years of hard volunteer labour.

-Whaley Bridge, the branch terminus, has a stone built warehouse and wharf, now used as a base for restaurant/trip boat.
-Its two arches, formerly for rail wagons, sit either side of a covered wharf.
-Within a few yards is the start of the first incline on the rail line to Cromford up which for over 125 years waggons were hauled on chains powered by a horse capstan at the top of the Whaley Rise for over 125 years.
+Whaley Bridge has a stone built warehouse and wharf with three arches, two for rail wagons either side of a covered wharf.
+Close by is the first incline on the rail line to Cromford up which for over 125 years waggons were hauled on chains powered by a horse capstan at the top of the Whaley Rise.